-- Install Hadoop/Start Hadoop
+- Hadoop cluster

-Step 3: Fill in the necessary details.
+Enter the necessary details.

-Step 5: Go to ‘Keys and Access Token’ tab.
+Select the ‘Keys and Access Token’ tab.

 NOTE: keep the path same as where the extracted file exists.

-Step 12: Change the twitter api keys with the keys generated as shown in the step no 6 and step number 8.
+Change the twitter api keys with the keys generated as shown in the step no 6 and step number 8.

 Hadoop dfs –mkdir –p /user/flume/tweets